Tarun0008/Leet-code/1390-average-selling-price/README.md

 | purchase_date | date    |
 | units         | int     |
 +---------------+---------+
-There is no primary key for this table, it may contain duplicates.
+This table may contain duplicate rows.
 Each row of this table indicates the date, units, and product_id of each product sold.
 </pre>

 <p>&nbsp;</p>

-<p>Write an SQL query to find the average selling price for each product. <code>average_price</code> should be <strong>rounded to 2 decimal places</strong>.</p>
+<p>Write a solution to find the average selling price for each product. <code>average_price</code> should be <strong>rounded to 2 decimal places</strong>.
+If a product does not have any sold units, its average selling price is assumed to be 0.</p>

 <p>Return the result table in <strong>any order</strong>.</p>

-<p>The query result format is in the following example.</p>
+<p>The&nbsp;result format is in the following example.</p>

 <p>&nbsp;</p>
 <p><strong class="example">Example 1:</strong></p>